 CONFERENCES AT KU

--takes place end of September
+-Takes place at the end of September.

--takes place mid-April; submission deadline December
+-Takes place in mid-April; submission deadline is in December.

 REGIONAL Undergraduate CONFERENCES